 When myself, Valerie and Sofie arrived the wind, cold and low cloud were saying keep walking to the nearest shelter but I wanted to stay and wait for a while and see if there was any chance of a change in the weather.
 Due to Sofie needing to catch a flight to France she would have to keep moving and not take the detour so I bid farewell to both Valerie and Sofie.
 After about 15 minutes of waiting I decided that I would walk up the trail towards the summit and keep re-assessing the weather and turn back if or when it was beyond my comfort zone.

 Climbing Mt Ossa

-Canadian Doug, Ellie and Lachie from Melbourne also joined me.
-30 minutes came and gone.
+Canadian Doug, Ellie and Lachie from Melbourne joined me to try and make it to the summit of Mt Ossa.
+30 minutes came and went.
 While the weather was crap I was not feeling cold or uncomfortable so kept climbing, so did the others.
 I was wearing thermals, fleece and gortex, along with by beanie and gloves.
 I was more worried about overheating and sweating too much which would make the cold worse.

 Day 5 Overland Track

-It was still raining in the morning after a very windy night, although the day had all the promises of the four seasons in one day type weather that is known to occur in Tassie.
+It was still raining in the morning.
+The night had been very windy.
+The day had all the promise of the four seasons in one day type weather.
+Very typical of Tassie.
 The views of Cathedral Mountain and the Du Cain range were sporadic.

-Made a short stop at the historic Du Cains Hut and then a side trip to Hartnett falls which provided a glimpse of a pumping waterfall, which Doug and I teamed up to visit.
+Made a short stop at the historic Du Cains Hut and then a side trip to Hartnett falls which provided a glimpse of a pumping waterfall.
 Shortly after crossing the Du Cain Gap I was stunned when I almost stepped on a Wombat.
-Out in the middle of the day, they are normally nocturnal and not only on the middle of the walking trail but more interested in feeding than in me.
+It was hiking on the middle of the trail.
+They are normally nocturnal but this creature was more interested in eating and walking than in my presence.
 I was within a meter of him and he didn’t seem fazed.